Nathan Long (author): Ulrika the Vampire

 In addition to his work on Gotrek and Felix, Long also wrote Bloodborn, the first novel in a series surrounding Ulrika, a love interest of Felix Jaeger in the Gotrek and Felix novels, who has become a vampire and is learning to cope with her new form and its wants and needs.
 Bloodborn was released in June 2010, and was followed by a sequel, Bloodforged, and finally Bloodsworn, the final novel in the trilogy, which was released in 2012.
+Bloodborn won the Scribe Award for Best Original Speculative novel in 2011.

 Other work

 Long has also contributed to Black Library's range of novellas, with a short novel titled Battle for Skull Pass, released in 2008 and available exclusively to Games Workshop customers.
 The novella was based around the Dwarfs, and their battle to save the township of Karak Grom from greenskin invaders.
 It was written to accompany the Battle for Skull Pass box set, released by Games Workshop.

 In March 2012, Night Shade Books published Long's first original book, Jane Carver of Waar.
 The official blurb from Night Shade Books calls it "... a loving tribute and scathing parody of the swashbuckling space fantasies of yore ...," while Publishers Weekly describes it as an "... affectionate and often raunchy parody of Edgar Rice Burroughs’s John Carter of Mars books ...," with a biker heroine in the John Carter role.

-Nathan Long is lead writer for Wasteland 2, and a co-writer for Torment: Tides of Numenera, two videogames developed by InXile Entertainment.
+Nathan Long is lead writer for Wasteland 2, Wasteland 3, and a co-writer for Torment: Tides of Numenera, all of which were developed by InXile Entertainment.
+He was the lead writer and casting/voice over director for The Bard's Tale IV: Barrows Deep and also composed 4 of the songs in the game.